xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 6.75//1.00 Local Difficulty.

-Don't bother with eggs, have a filtered storage.
-Wandering traders spawn anyways.
+Only bother with turtle eggs for mobcap.
+Have a filtered storage, wandering traders spawn anyways.

 ## Requirements